Dawid Kort

-Dawid Kort (born 29 April 1995) is a Polish professional footballer playing as a midfielder for ŁKS Łódź.
+Dawid Kort (born 29 April 1995) is a Polish professional footballer who plays as a midfielder for II liga club Świt Szczecin.

 Club career

-Sort started his career with Pogoń Szczecin.
+Kort started his career with Pogoń Szczecin.

 On 3 September 2020, he signed with Odra Opole.

 On 1 September 2021, Kort joined Ekstraklasa side Stal Mielec on a one-year deal.

 On 9 June 2022, he moved to I liga club ŁKS Łódź, signing a two-year contract.

+In August 2024, after spending a year at Montenegrin club Arsenal Tivat, Kort returned to his hometown Szczecin to join third-tier club Świt.